 A hundred years ago, I once worked close enough to the pub to be able to nip there for a Friday lunchtime treat of scampi and chips*.
 But for others, the quiet, pretty village of Sparkwell lies just beyond Plympton on the outskirts of Plymouth and on the south-western fringes of Dartmoor.
 I say ‘quiet’, although if the wind’s blowing in the right direction, you might pick up the odd roar of a lion, or monkey call, since the other big draw of the village is Dartmoor Zoo, nearby.
 You can reach it easily from the A38 and beyond, although take the single-track road in to the village steady, or better still, let a taxi do that bit.

 *I’ve seen the Treby Arms go through some changes over the years, hence once upon a time gorging on its cheap and cheerful pub grub.
-Now, of course, it takes about five minutes to get through the awards and accolades list (ahem, Muddy Award for Best Restaurant taking pride of place among them!) and there’s the little matter of a Michelin Star.
+Now, of course, it takes about five minutes to get through the awards and accolades list (ahem, Muddy Award for Best Restaurant taking pride of place among them!)
 And yet, throughout its life in various guises, it’s remained reassuringly familiar – a warm, cosy country pub.
 Full of locals of a lunchtime and an evening, downstairs is all about low ceilings, log burners, exposed brick and slate floors, whilst upstairs under the beams, next to the action in the kitchen is a pared back, neutral, countrified space with animal skins and stags adorning the walls.

 The team running this place – and I mean every single one of them we encountered – were super-friendly, professional and tight.
 It’s no wonder the place was chocker by 7.30pm on a drizzly Thursday evening.